 71Five has a variety of programs aimed at helping young people and spreading the Gospel throughout the Rogue Valley.

 Since creating authentic, trusting relationships is a key part of 71Five’s outreach to young people, it is imperative for the ministry to hire only those who hold to its Christian beliefs.
-All its board members, employees, and volunteers agree to a statement of faith that affirms basic Christian beliefs including the infallible nature of Scripture, the Godhead in Trinity, and the sanctifying work of the Holy Spirit.
+All its board members, employees, and volunteers agree to a statement of faith that affirms basic Christian beliefs, including the infallible nature of Scripture, the Godhead in Trinity, and the sanctifying work of the Holy Spirit.

 Oregon’s grant program for youth outreach

 The Oregon Department of Education provides grants every two years to organizations that serve youth ages 6 to 24 who are at risk of disengaging from school, work, and community.
-The grant program has a variety of initiatives, and each is aimed at raising up youth in the state.
+The grant program has a variety of initiatives, and each is aimed at supporting youth in the state.
 Through the program, 71Five received grants in the 2017-19, 2019-21, and 2021-23 grant cycles to help further the positive work it was doing in children’s lives.

 For the 2023-25 grant cycle, 71Five again applied for grants.